SCVision/PointSurfaces/bin/README.txt

 ********************************************************************************
-Point Surfaces Library for analyszing surfaces in points
+Point Surfaces Library for analyzing surfaces in points
 ********************************************************************************

 ================================================